francisborja/master/_posts/2017-04-15-one-week-in-singapore-without-a-phone.md

 The great thing about Singapore is they have an overabundance of signs everywhere you look (although it must be said that no place can ever have enough signs for the lost).
 But what's important here is getting a good grip on directional relativity.
 Some people still confuse the fundamentals of left and right, and that's how people fall into hollow pits.

-#### Lesson Number Two: Talk to Locals for They Know Better than Google Maps
+#### Lesson Number Two: Talk to Locals for They Know Better Than Google Maps

 People who know me know that I do not enjoy the act of initiating conversation.
 But when in a foreign place (in or out of the country), no one can help you more accurately than well-meaning locals.
 Emphasis on well-meaning.
 (On a related side note, Singapore has a crime rate so low, you can [leave your stuff in a coffee shop unattended](https://twitter.com/FreeingFrancis/status/850278537445625859){:target="blank"} without worrying about theft.
 Although authorities still warn that "low crime doesn't mean no crime," so don't do what I did without calculating the risk.)